shawnbanasick/kade/README.md

 <br/>
 <br/>

-## Installation Instructions - Windows
+## Installation Instructions - Microsoft Windows
 ### I haven't paid my developer fees to Microsoft, so the application will give you a warning on first start-up.
 1. Double click the downloaded file.
 2. In the Windows warning box, click "More info".